Skymind raises $11.5M to bring deep learning to more enterprises

 Skymind, a Y Combinator-incubated AI platform that aims to make deep learning more accessible to enterprises, today announced that it has raised an $11.5 million Series A round led by TransLink Capital, with participation from ServiceNow, Sumitomo’s Presidio Ventures, UpHonest Capital and GovTech Fund.
-With this, the company has now raised a total of $17.9 million in funding.
+Early investors Y Combinator, Tencent, Mandra Capital, Hemi Ventures, and GMO Ventures, also joined the round/ With this, the company has now raised a total of $17.9 million in funding.

 The inclusion of TransLink Capital gives a hint as to how the company is planning to use the funding.
 One of TransLink’s specialties is helping entrepreneurs develop customers in Asia.
 Skymind believes that it has a major opportunity in that market, so having TransLink lead this round makes a lot of sense.
 Skymind also plans to use the round to build out its team in North America and fuel customer acquisition there.